voluntadpear/qwik-transition/README.md

 ### useCSSTransition

-This hook transforms a boolean state into a transition stage, that allows you to control your CSS transitions.
+This hook transforms a boolean state into a transition stage, which allows you to control your CSS transitions.

 ```jsx
 import { component$, useSignal } from "@builder.io/qwik";